But how do we make it a reality? Robust networks and powerful IoT solutions are important parts of the puzzle.

 The continuing advancement of LTE networks (leading up to advanced 5G networks) can now provide the responsiveness needed to make self-driving cars a reality.
 Once low latency 5G delivers the bandwidth and resilience for real-time data communication, self-driving vehicles will interact with the world around them in an increasingly sophisticated manner.

 Ericsson IoT Accelerator Plattform is an open, cross-industry solution, but answers the specific needs of driverless cars and the connected traffic ecosystem.
-An example can be seen in our partnership with Zenuity, who are using IoT Accelerator to integrate in-vehicle software with onboard sensors and cloud capabilities.
+An example can be seen in our partnership with Veoneer, who are using IoT Accelerator to integrate in-vehicle software with onboard sensors and cloud capabilities.

 Autonomous cars and the future of transport